Emma Frost: Joining and leading the X-Men

 Scott was devastated by Jean's death, and considered leaving the X-Men once more.
 It was revealed in the "Here Comes Tomorrow" storyline that, had he done so, it would have led to an apocalyptic alternate future.
 To prevent this, a resurrected, future-version of Jean used her powers as the White Phoenix of the Crown and telepathically reached through time to tell Cyclops it was ok to move on, declaring all she ever did was "die" on him and he deserved a chance to "live".
-Scott began a real relationship with Emma, kissing her physically for the first time by Jean's grave.
-The new relationship between Emma and Scott led to problems between them and the rest of the X-Men, all of whom believed that the pair were doing Jean's memory a disservice.
+Scott began a real relationship with Frost, kissing her physically for the first time by Jean's grave.
+The new relationship between Frost and Scott led to problems between them and the rest of the X-Men, all of whom believed that the pair were doing Jean's memory a disservice.
 Frost became co-headmistress with Cyclops and adviser to a new team of Hellions.
 She developed an antagonistic relationship with Pryde as fellow teachers and Rachel Grey, however, a truce was reached when Frost offered to help hone Rachel's telepathic abilities.